tonysyu/logquacious/README.rst

     [CONTEXT_TYPE.]('start'|'finish')[.LOG_LEVEL_NAME]

-where square-brackes marks optional fields.
+where square-brackets marks optional fields.

 `CONTEXT_TYPE` can be any of the following: